Compare payment processors and secure the lowest credit card processing fees for your business

-One of the biggest advantages of working with Worldpay is that it’s a direct processor, which means it handles all of your transaction in-house – nothing is outsourced.
-Most payment services companies work with third-party merchant account providers to authorise and/or process payment, but this isn’t the case with Worldpay.
+One of the biggest advantages of working with Worldpay is that they are a merchant acquirer which typically means lower transaction fees as there is no middleman (i.e. ISO).
+Most payment service companies work in partnership with merchant account providers to authorise and/or process payment, but this isn’t the case with Worldpay.

-In theory, this should make your contract situation more simple (more on this later), as you’re only dealing with the one company.
+In theory, this should make your contract situation simple (more on this later), as you’re only dealing with one company.

 It also simplifies the technical side of your business accepting payments, as the company you deal with actually handles everything for you – especially important if you run into any technical problems.
 Another benefit of this is that you only need to have a single merchant ID for all of your card transactions.